-For Cambodian women to live independently.
+For the women of Cambodia to live independently.

 Women living in rural villages in Cambodia have limited resources, finding it challenging to receive education, resulting in many hindered cases of social advancement.
 Moreover, due to poverty, there is still a harsh reality for women as they continue to face human trafficking.
 Since 2002, the NPO corporation / Kamonohashi project has been hiring women in these rural areas supporting them to live independently through the process of making through a "Community Factory."
 However, the profit of the products did not reach the target, resulting in an unsustainable result.